 Nitanee Paris contributes her energies to an expansive musical community.
 As a networking mentor, her talents are in making introductions, fostering relationships, organizing events and promoting causes.
 A Malibu, California resident, Nitanee envisions and hosts workshops and a full slate of networking and charitable endeavors and songwriting events.
-She brings her varied talents to her role as Partner, Artist & Repertoire at ArtistMax, a Los Angeles based artist development and education enterprise founded by Grammy Award-Winning producer Ken Caillat (Fleetwood Mac; Colbie Caillat).
+She brings her varied talents to her company, ArtistMax, where she is Partner and Director of Artist & Repertoire.
+ArtistMax is a Los Angeles based artist development and education enterprise founded by Grammy Award-Winning producer Ken Caillat (Fleetwood Mac; Colbie Caillat).

 For Nitanee Paris, it is all about forward motion, assisting and encouraging others, and being a powerful and positive force in promoting her community.
 “Camaraderie and partnership” she says.
 “It is so important that we all help each other”.